code-for-chapel-hill/NC-COVID-Support/README.md

 # NC COVID Community Support Project
-# Created by Chapel Hill Code for America Brigade
+# Created by the Chapel Hill Brigade of Code for America

 ## This project is:
 * A website/webapp with an interactive map and table of local resources.